- Getting Started

 Figure 2 shows a system consisting of AWS, AWS Greengrass, and an OpenNESS platform.
 In this architecture, the Greengrass Core runs as an edge application on the OpenNESS Edge Node.
 It is deployed as a Docker Container, and provides a network interface to the AWS Cloud.
 Greengrass Core uses edge node services to provision cloud applications, which run on the edge node as edge applications.

-From the point of view of OpenNESS, Greengrass Core is an edge service managed by the edge platform.
+For OpenNESS, Greengrass Core is an edge service managed by the edge platform.

-Figure 2 - Amazon AWS greengrass OpenNESS integrated solution
+Figure 2 - Amazon AWS Greengrass OpenNESS integrated solution

 Running AWS IoT Greengrass in a Docker Container